-Parrots have sharp eyesight, allowing them to see where they’re going and when enemies approach.
+Parrots have good eyesight, allowing them to see where they’re going and when enemies approach.

-They also have cones allowing them to see all colors of the spectrum.
-Unlike many other animals, they also have a fourth cone, allowing parrots to see ultraviolet light.
-As a result, parrots have better vision than humans.
+They have cones that allow them to see all colors of the spectrum.
+Unlike most animals, they have a fourth cone, allowing them to see ultraviolet light.

-Parrots have adapted to see UV light because they need to be able to recognize parrots from their group.
-Parrots live in flocks where they can be safe – seeing UV light allows them to differentiate each other.
+Parrots can see UV light because they need to recognize parrots from their group.
+Parrots live in flocks to be safe.
+The ability to see UV light enables them to tell each other apart.

-It also helps them find a mate.
-UV light is thought to reflect differently on male and female parrots’ feathers, allowing them to differentiate between the sexes.
+This also enables them to find mates.
+UV light reflects differently on male and female parrots’ feathers, allowing them to differentiate between genders.

-A parrot’s eyes have also adapted to compensate for the lack of blood vessels in the retina.
+A parrot’s eyes have adapted to the lack of blood vessels in the retina.
 They’ve also adapted for:

-Parrots also repeatedly and quickly dilate and constrict their pupils in a flashing motion as a natural response to stimuli.
-This is known as eye-pinning.
+Parrots quickly and repeatedly dilate and constrict their pupils in a flashing motion as a natural response to stimuli, called eye-pinning.
 It’s a way for them to express their mood and communicate:

-You can tell what a parrot is feeling by looking at its body language.
-Relaxed birds are more likely to be happy, while birds with their wings pinned back while squawking maybe be angry or fearful.
+You can tell what a parrot is feeling by monitoring its body language.
+Relaxed birds are likelier to be happy, while birds with their wings pinned back while squawking maybe be angry or fearful.

 Parrot Feather Adaptations

-Like hair and fingernails, parrot feathers are made out of keratin, allowing them to grow and fall off when they’re ready to be replaced.
-There are three different types of feather:
+Parrots’ feathers are made of keratin, allowing them to grow and fall away when they need to be replaced.
+There are 3 different types of feathers:

 - Flight feathers.
-These are located on the wings and tail and provide flight power.
-They’re long and flexible.
+These long and flexible feathers are on the wings and tail for flight.

 - Body feathers.
-These overlap each other and protect the skin from weather, injury, and sunlight.
-They provide the bird’s color.
+These overlap and protect the skin from weather, injury, and sunlight.

 - Down feathers.
-These are soft and fluffy and insulate the parrot by trapping heat.
+These feathers are soft and fluffy, insulating the parrot by trapping heat.

 Feathers are essential for:

-- Attracting a mate.
-Healthy feathers are more desirable.
+- Mate attraction.
+Healthy, strong feathers are more desirable.

-- Protect the parrot from extreme weather conditions.
+- Protection.
+They protect the parrot from extreme weather conditions.

 Musculoskeletal System of Parrots

 A parrot’s musculoskeletal system is specially adapted for flight.
-If it wasn’t, parrots wouldn’t be able to fly for very long.
-They’d also be too heavy, causing parrots to fall out of the sky.
+If it weren’t, parrots wouldn’t be able to fly for long because they’d be too heavy.

-As a result, the skeleton and muscles work together in sync.
-They’ve adapted in the following ways to be:
+The skeleton and muscles work together in tandem.
+They’ve adapted in the following ways:

 Hollow And Light Bones

-While parrots have skeletons similar to ours, their bones are incredibly light and hollow, allowing them to stay in the air for long periods.
+While parrots have skeletons similar to ours, their bones are light and hollow, allowing them to remain airborne for significantly longer.

 Though hollow, a parrot’s bones are strong enough to withstand the stresses of flying.
-The bones have struts or trusses that crisscross to add strength.
-This also allows birds to absorb more oxygen from the air for energy.
+The bones have struts or trusses that crisscross to add strength, allowing them to take in more oxygen.

-Wing flapping places strenuous requirements on a parrot’s body.
-Therefore, the muscles contract at high frequencies and work hard to support body weight while in the air.
+Wing flapping strains a parrot’s body.
+Therefore, the muscles contract at high frequencies and work hard to support their body weight in the air.

-Parrots have approximately 175 muscles in their body.
-The largest is the breast muscles, which control the wings, skin, and legs.
+Parrots have approximately 175 muscles, the largest of which is the breast muscles, which control the wings, skin, and legs.

-The neck muscles are also mobile, allowing parrots to look out for danger, especially when flying.
-A parrot’s flexible neck also aids with preening abilities.
+The neck muscles are also mobile, allowing parrots to check for danger, especially when flying.
+A parrot’s flexible neck aids its preening abilities.

 Parrot Respiratory System

-To cope with flight, a parrot’s respiratory system has adapted to the demands.
-Flying is intensive.
-As a result, a parrot’s respiratory system takes up around one-fifth of the body’s volume.
+A parrot’s respiratory system has adapted to the demands to cope with flight.
+Flying is intensive, so the respiratory system takes up one-fifth of the body’s volume.

-They also have a four-chambered heart, which beats rapidly to pump oxygenated blood to the muscles and tissue.
+They also have a four-chambered heart, which pumps oxygenated blood to the muscles and tissue.

 Digestive System of Parrots

-Parrots don’t have teeth.
-They also don’t chew their food.
-As a result, their digestive systems are perfectly designed to enable them to feed and stay full.
-They’re also adapted to allow parrots to get the most from their food as quickly as possible.
+Unlike humans, parrots don’t have teeth or chew their food.
+Their digestive systems enable them to feed and remain full.
+They’re also adapted to allow parrots to derive the most from their food.

-In the wild, parrots forage for food.
-Unlike in captivity, when parrots are fed regularly, there’s not always an abundance of food in a parrot’s native area.
-There’s also lots of competition for food from other creatures.
+Wild parrots forage for food.
+There’s not always an abundance of food in a parrot’s native area, and sometimes there’s high competition for food from other animals.

-When parrots find food, they fill themselves up with more than they can need and store the surplus in the crop ready to be eaten later on.
+Parrots have a crop (a small storage bag) in the neck, just above the sternum.
+When parrots find food, they fill themselves with more than they need and store the surplus in the crop for later.

-All organs within the digestive tract are light and compact, allowing parrots to take flight and stay in the air, even if a parrot has just eaten.
+All organs within the digestive tract are light and compact, allowing parrots to take flight and stay in the air, even if it has just eaten.

 Vocalizations in Parrots

-It can help parrots from similar areas find or avoid each other.
-It can also set territory boundaries and prevent parrots from straying into areas that aggressive parrots inhabit.
+It can help parrots to find and avoid each other.
+It can also set territorial boundaries and prevent parrots from straying into areas that unfriendly parrots inhabit.

-Parrots react more strongly to their native tongue, making it easier for parrots to stick together in safety groups.
-They ostracize parrots that they don’t recognize.
+Parrots react more strongly to their native tongue, making it easier to remain together in groups for safety.
+They socially ostracize parrots they can’t recognize.

 How Do Parrots Survive In The Wild?

-Parrots have adapted to sleep upright on perches.
-Their strong feet and legs support their body weight, keeping them secure so they don’t fall out of trees.
+Parrots have adapted to sleeping upright on perches.
+Their strong feet and legs support their body weight, keeping them secure so they don’t fall from trees.

 Parrots lay their eggs in nests, tree holes, tunnels, and rock cavities.
-Parrots know to hide their eggs away to keep them safe from predators.
-They must also be kept warm for the chick’s survival.
+Parrots hide their eggs away to keep them insulated and safe from harm.

-Parrots defend themselves from predators in the wild by flying away or using their powerful beaks and claws to attack and fight the predator off.
-Some of the most common predators of parrots are:
+Parrots defend themselves from threats by flying away or using their beaks and claws.
+Some of the most common predators of parrots include the following: